AlissonSeraphim/iTunesClone-Trybetunes/README.md

 - Presentation of an artist/band's songs according to the album.
 - Player for music preview.
 - Profile and favorites pages under development.

+## Work in Progress

+Please note that the styling is still a work in progress.
+The application's interface may undergo changes and improvements.

 # Directory Structure
 The project directory structure is as follows: